ralna/GALAHAD/doc/C/rst-dir/clls_functions.rst

                     respectively.

 		  * **-3**
-                    The restrictions n > 0 or m > 0 or requirement that
+                    The restrictions n > 0, o > 0 or m > 0 or requirement that
-                    a type contains its relevant string 'dense', 'coordinate', 'sparse_by_rows', 'diagonal',
+                    a type contains its relevant string
-                    'scaled_identity', 'identity', 'zero' or 'none' has
+                    'coordinate', 'sparse_by_rows', 'sparse_by_columns',
-                    been violated.
+                    'dense' or 'dense_by_columns'  has been violated.

 	*
 		- n